alidasdan/fibonacci-number-algorithms/README.md

 The recurrence relation given above directly maps to arguably the simplest algorithm to compute the Fibonacci numbers.
 There are many other formulas to derive the Fibonacci numbers and many of them also map to simple algorithms.
-This package contains twelve such algorithms (when this repository was first created).
+This package contains 14 such algorithms (when this repository was first created, the number was 12).
 Each algorithm takes in an integer 'n' and returns the corresponding Fibonacci number 'F(n)' (or 'F_n').

 For simplicity, each algorithm is named as 'fibN' where 'N' ranges from 1 to 12.
 Each algorithm 'fibN' is implemented in a separate